LouisevS/LouisevS/README.md

 </h3>

 <h2 align="center">
-I'm a website developer 💻, Photographer 📸, and  Interior designer 🎨!
+I'm a developer 💻, Photographer 📸, and  Interior designer 🎨!
 </h2>

 I love the whole process of developing creative things.
 In addition, I love challenges and to get to know new people